swcarpentry/python-novice-gapminder/_episodes/04-built-in.md

 *   Next is the problematic line of code, indicating the problem with a `^` pointer.

-## Python reports a runtime error when something goes wrong while a program is executing.
+## <a name='runtime-error'></a> Python reports a runtime error when something goes wrong while a program is executing.

 ~~~
 age = 53